fovtran/analysis_cplusplus/EulerCardan/Cardans Method.md

 # Using Cardan’s method to solve Peng-Robinson equation
 ## may 5, 2018 by ali gabriel lara

-# - Let’s assume a typical problem in Chemical Engineering Thermodynamics to show how to perform this kind of calculations using Python
+# - Let’s assume a typical problem in Chemical Engineering Thermodynamics
-import numpy as np
+# - to show how to perform this kind of calculations using Python

 # PROBLEM STATEMENT
 ## Assuming that n-octane obeys the Peng-Robinson equation of state